gcardi/Spectrum/README.md

 ## Getting Started

-This is a simple Windows application written for RADStudio/C++Builder which, using the FFWT library, displays the spectrum of a signal from an audio device.
+This is a simple Windows application written for RADStudio/C++Builder which, using the FFTW library, displays the spectrum of a signal from an audio device.
 The spectrum graph can be chosen between two modes: logarithmic (dB) or linear.

 <img src="https://i.ibb.co/wMZTb4r/1-611-D020-B-2-C12-4839-8567-A7-E8-A650940-E.png" alt="Figure 1">